msawangwan/tic-tac-toe-unity3d/README.md

 #Tic-Tac-Toe (3-in-a-Row)

-##Implementated using the Unity3D framework
+##Implemented using the Unity3D framework
 -

 ###About